 Which all sounds pretty scary.

 That’s why, when we read headlines linking blood clots to the pill we take every day, it’s important to know what that risk really means.
+In this blog we use the term ‘blood clot’ to refer to a venous thromboembolism.

 What causes blood clots in contraception?